Cyrille37/wp-queue-manager/README.md

   * really load WP in job runner
   * make it possible to distinguish between tasks requiring WP plugins and those that do not need them (optimization)

+Then, in a later time, it should be nice to implements the runner for RabbitMQ and other message queue.

 ## Inspiration

 A big thank you to the designers of the projects [wp-background-processing](https://github.com/deliciousbrains/wp-background-processing) and [10up/WP-Minions](https://github.com/10up/WP-Minions) where I found much knowledge and inspiration.